Ecological dynamics

 Community 1.1

-Cool and Warm Season Grass/Shrub Mix
+Cool and Warm Season Grass and Shrub Mix

 Figure 9.
 Cool and Warm Season Grass/Shrub Mix

-This is the reference community phase and it is covered by both cool and warm-season grasses and shrubs.
+This is the reference community and it is covered by both cool and warm-season grasses and shrubs.
 The dominant grasses include blue grama, Indian ricegrass, and western wheatgrass.
 Sub-dominant grasses include bottlebrush squirreltail, galleta (NM), sand dropseed, threeawn, and ring muhly.
 Significant forbs include scarlet globemallow, stoneseed, buckwheat, and groundsel species.
 Winterfat is the dominant shrub, making up 25-40% of the total vegetative production.
 Other shrubs include fourwing saltbush and occasionally, Greene's rabbitbrush.

 Resilience management.
 This community phase provides the most ecosystem services and resilience to disturbance.
 Bare ground is minimal, plant cover captures precipitation and protects the soil surface.
 A diversity of cool and warm season plants maximizes energy capture, photosynthesis and above and below ground production.